thomasWeise/aitoa/book/metaheuristics/common/README.md

 We therefore first need to consider what an optimization process needs as input.
 Obviously, in the most common case, these are all the items we have discussed in the previous section, ranging from the termination criterion over the search operators (which we will discuss later) and the representation mapping to the objective function.
-Let us therefore define an interface that can provide all these components with corresponding "getter methods".
+Let us therefore define an interface that can provide all these components with corresponding "getter methods."
 We call this interface `IBlackBoxProcess<X,Y>` from which an excerpt is given in [@lst:IBlackBoxProcess].
 The interface is *generic*, meaning it allows us to provide a search space&nbsp;$\searchSpace$ as type parameter&nbsp;`X` and a solution space&nbsp;$\solutionSpace$ via the type parameter&nbsp;`Y`.